Chuon Nath: Conserving the Khmer language

 However, Nath's Khmerization was not overall accepted by all Khmers.
 Scholars such as Keng Vannsak who were pro-French did not find the kind of Khmer words derived from Pali and Sanskrit to be convenient.
 They revolutionized another kind of derivation which they want to adopt normalized French word into Khmer vocabulary.
 The only major change was to use Khmer alphabet to write the word rather than using the Roman alphabets used by the French.
 But despite opposition, Nath's Khmerization succeeded.
 He was a member of the original committee granted royal order to compile a Khmer dictionary in 1915 and was credited as the founder of the dictionary as he pushed for and finally succeeded in printing the first edition of the current Khmer dictionary in 1938.
 In 1967, he was elevated to the rank of doctor.

-Nath's other contribution to Cambodia include the current national anthem, "Nokor Reach", for which he composed both music and lyrics.
+Nath's other contribution to Cambodia include the current national anthem, "Bât Nôkôr Réach", for which he composed both music and lyrics.
 "Nokor Reach" was written to correspond to the motto of the nation, "Nation, Religion, King" as well as demonstrate the grandeur and the mighty past of the Khmer nation.